Abbey Hall (1940)

 Lawson Hall (1996)

-Lawson Hall offers suite style living for first-year students and is accessible.
-Suites 55 and 65 are designated "quiet suites" for students who looking for a peaceful environment to sleep and study.
+Lawson Hall offers suite-style living for first-year students and is accessible.
+Suites 55 and 65 are designated "quiet suites" for students looking for a peaceful environment to sleep and study.
 Lawson Hall was named in honor of Charles J. “Chuck” Lawson and his wife Joan.
 Chuck served on the Board of Trustees from 1988 to 1998, the last six years as chair.

 McKean Hall (1930)

-McKean Hall houses first-year students.
-McKean Hall was named for Dr. Horace G. McKean, principal and headmaster of the academy from 1899-1905.
-For the 2020-2021 academic year McKean Hall will be once again used for student housing.
+McKean Hall houses graduate and professional studies students.
+McKean Hall was named for Dr. Horace G. McKean, principal and headmaster of the academy from 1899 to 1905.

 Rooke Hall (1994)